dann1/one-deploy/arch_single_shared.md

 <img src="images/arch_shared.png" width="60%">
 </p>

+> [!NOTE]
-:warning: **Note**: The playbook assumes that you have already configured and mounted the NFS shares in all the servers.
+> The playbook assumes that you have already configured and mounted the NFS shares in all the servers.

 ## Storage